Design to streamline user experience of patient follow-ups and appointment booking systems for tele- callers by Manipal Hospital

 MAPPS

-• solve technical glitches
+• Solve technical glitches

 • Improve user experience inefficiencies while streamlining the workflow for tele-caller agents.